 Within your Google My Business profile page, several sections require your attention.
 Once you login to your GMB page (go to business.google.com), you will see a menu to the left that looks something like this:

-After you click on Info, you will see something like below:
+After you click on Info, you will see something like the below:

 Google My Business Info Section